kyleboas/tacticsjournal.com/_posts/2023/6/2023-6-10-inter-are-brentford-on-steroids.md

     <figcaption>Figure 6.1 - Denzel Dumfries pins Fiorentina's left-back, Biraghi.
 The ball is played to Lautaro Martinez in space.</figcaption>
 </figure>

-If they do not control those three players, Inter will be able to obtain numerical superiority when they transition into attack.
+If they do not control those three players, Inter will be able to obtain numerical superiority when they transition into attack and connect the play when the ball is forced direct.

 ## Ignore Inter's wing-backs